guysa-AMG/Guysa-AMG/README.md

 ## About Me

 -  Passionate about coding, open source, and building cool stuff!
+-  prefer rugby over soccer
+-  love software forensic
 -  Based in Johannesburg
--  Always learning and exploring new tech
+-  Always learning and exploring new tech.